 Mediation is a process in which two parties sit down with a neutral third party called a mediator.
 During this process, the mediator cannot take sides or provide legal advice.
 Instead, the mediator listens to both parties regarding the issues that must be resolved and helps those parties to develop compromises in order to come to a mutually agreeable resolution in order to avoid divorce court.

 Divorce mediation in Virginia may take place with or without lawyers present.
 However, it is advisable to retain the services of a Virginia divorce attorney to protect your rights and interests.

 Benefits of an Attorney

-Finally, if one party to a mediation secures the services of a mediation lawyer, the mediator will require the other party to do the same.
+Finally, if one party to a mediation secures the services of a legal professional, the mediator will require the other party to do the same.
 This ensures that no party has an unfair advantage during the mediation process.

 If a mediation is conducted without attorneys, the mediation will typically take place over a series of meetings.
 Generally, the two parties go in for initial meetings with the mediator.
 During these initial meetings, the mediator gives both parties the opportunity to: